#BookSnaps and Book Creator: A Creative Way to Engage Students with Books

 • Students need TIME to be creative and learn to use this tool to reflect their thinking.

-How to make #BookSnaps
+How to Create #BookSnaps with Book Creator

 At our school teachers and students use Book Creator in a variety of ways.
 Students created graphic novels to represent understanding of books and stories of their own such as fractured fairy tales.
 They also created informational texts to share what they learned during genius hour.